hyperledger/identus-mediator/README.md

 - `MONGODB_PASSWORD` - is the password used by the Mediator service to connect to the database.
 - `MONGODB_DB_NAME` - is the name of the database used by the Mediator.

+#### Mediator storage
+- The `messages` collection contains two types of messages: `Mediator` and `User`.
+1. **Mediator Messages**:
+    - These messages received by mediator for any interactions with the mediator.
+    - Examples include messages for setting up mediation, requesting mediation, or picking up messages from the mediator.
+    - These messages stored in collection can be used for debugging purpose mediator functionality and interactions with the mediator.
+Hence they can be deleted after a period of time.
+    - This message type `Mediator` can be setup to have a configurable Time-To-Live (TTL) value, after which they can expire.
+    - This is how the TTL can be configured for the collection messages [initdb.js](initdb.js)
+2. **User Messages**:
+    - These are the actual messages e.g like the Forward message from the mediator, contain a `User` message inside.
+This inside message is stored as type `User` to be delivered to user.
+    - They do not have a TTL, and will persist in the system until the user retrieves them using a pickup protocol and deletes them.
+    - The mediator is responsible for storing and making these user messages available for delivery to the intended recipients.

+  ℹ️ For existing users, please utilize the migration script [migration_mediator_collection.js](migration_mediator_collection.js) to migrate the collection.

 ## Run

 The DIDComm Mediator comprises two elements: a backend service and a database.